YufeiZhan/YufeiZhan.github.io/README.md

 # About Me

-Hi, I'm Yufei Zhan (Selina) from the University of Edinburgh.
-I'm currently at my third year of CS (BSc Hons).
-My hometown is at Shenzhen, China.
+Hi, I'm Yufei Zhan (Selina).
+I have just graduated from the University of Edinburgh and I'm currently pursing my CS master in Duke University.
+I come from Shenzhen, China, which was originally a fishing village in the past.

 I started to gain interst in CS after I went to the Stanford University's HSSC program at grade 10.
-I've always loved problem solving, which is inherently present in Math and CS, my favorite subjects since young.
-While busy with the courses at the moment, I'm looking for some internship opportunities for my 2022 summer.
+I've always loved problem solving, which is inherently present in Math and CS.
+Therefore, they naturally beaome my favorite subjects.
+I started CS with coding in Java, expanding into software engineering, data science, machine learning, human-computer interaction later on during my undergraduate studies.
+While roaming between all these subfields in CS, I decided to start a master to further explore my interest.

-In my free time, I've been continuously engaging in various kinds of teaching activities.
-Before being the tutor for DMP course and the demonstrator for IADS course for this semester, I've taught IGCSE CS to high school students and IELTS for a college student as well.
-Some other time, I've enjoyed watching thriller, crime, detective series.
-Breaking Bad, Money Heist and Sherlock Holmes are the ones that you definitely don't want to miss!
-I would also recommend Squid Game.

-Living in my own studio in Edinburgh now, I've become a foodie and a good cook.
-I enjoy cooking delicious and healthy food.
-There's an orchestra besides where I live.
-Hearing their reheasals reminds me of my high school Chinese ensemble Zhaohui.
-At the time, We would actively show up in various school events, charity events and even nursing homes in the city.
-Therefore, I've joined in Edinburgh Chinese Music Ensemble as a Guzheng plaer.
+In my free time, I'm passionate about education and sustainability in general.
+Thus I have been finding ways to use my academic interest to tackle real-world issues under these two topics.
+I have been tutor for IGCSE CS to high school students, IELTS speaking tutor to a college student, and tutor and demonstrator for two of my undergraduate courses (DMP and IADS).
+My final-year dissertation is about designing a course evaluation platform specifically for UoE School of Informatics.
+Otherwise, I was earning carbon iteracy certificate and have conducted research on vegetation reduction and urban expansion using data science.

+Also, I love watching thriller, crime, detective series.
+Breaking Bad, Money Heist and Sherlock Holmes are the ones I recommend to everyone.
+I love cooking and I always cook with my roommates, healthy and delicious.
+I am a Guzheng player and have been in various ensembles.

 # Educational Background

+### Duke University (2023-2025)

 ### University of Edinburgh (2019 - 2023)
 * Edinburgh, UK